-Over 1,400 negatives were recently gifted to the Barbican by Bloomfield.
-A new book, Building the Brutal, presents 70 of the best.
+Over 1,400 negatives were gifted to the Barbican by Bloomfield.
+A book, Building the Brutal, presents 70 of the best.
 The book is supported by a microsite, which contains a fascinating set of 'then-and-now' slider images.

 The book reveals some little-known secrets about the Barbican.
 Did you know, for example, that the cratered surfaces were not part of the concrete pour, but were laboriously applied with hand-drills.
 Here's one of the lucky workers, getting stuck in to his Sisyphean task.

 The centre's famous conservatory did not sprout on site.
 Here's a ready-grown tree being craned into place from Silk Street in 1980.

 Beneath the public spaces lurks a tangled space of pipes and conduits.

 By contrast, the empty galleries, awaiting their first exhibition, are a model of clean lines and spaciousness.

 The place soon started to fill up.
 Here, the London Symphony Orchestra plays a daringly open-air concert in 1982.

 Visitors relax by the lake-side in the browns and pastels of the early 1980s.

 And finally, Barbican Director Henry Wrong (left) and architect John Horner (right) sign a contract without even looking.
 Clever fellows.